deepskies/DeepSZSim/paper/paper.md

 # Summary

-Current and upcoming measurements of the cosmic microwave background (CMB), the oldest observable light in the universe, elucidate the fundamental physics of our universe, including the development of large-scale structure.
+Current and upcoming measurements of the cosmic microwave background (CMB), the oldest observable light in the universe, elucidate the fundamental physics of our universe, including the development of cosmic large-scale structure.
 Galaxy clusters are the largest gravitationally bound structures in our universe and make up a significant portion of this large-scale structure.
 Through measurements of galaxy clusters, we can derive insights into the growth of structure and place powerful constraints on cosmology.
 Simulations of galaxy clusters that are well-matched to upcoming data sets are a key tool for addressing systematics (e.g., cluster mass inference) that limit these current and future cluster-based cosmology constraints.
 However, most state-of-the-art simulations are too computationally intensive to produce multiple versions of significant  systematic effects: from underlying gas physics to observational modeling uncertainties.

 We present DeepSZSim, a novel user-friendly Python framework for generating simulations of the CMB and the thermal Sunyaev–Zel’dovich (tSZ) effect in galaxy clusters, which is  based on average galaxy cluster thermal pressure profile models.
-DeepSZSim includes CMB power spectra generation using CAMB and simulated CMB temperature maps using `namaster` [@alonsoUnifiedPseudoC_2019], as well as tSZ signal modeling, instrument beam convolution and noise.
+DeepSZSim includes CMB power spectra generation using CAMB and simulated CMB temperature maps using `namaster` [@alonsoUnifiedPseudoC_2019], as well as tSZ signal modeling, instrument beam convolution, and noise.
 By tuning the input parameters based on a cosmology, distributions of halo mass and redshift, and experiment properties (e.g., map depth and observation frequency), users are able to generate a variety of simulated primary and secondary CMB anisotropy images.
 These simulations offer a fast and flexible method for generating large datasets to test mass inference methods like machine learning and simulation-based inference.

 # Statement of Need